moj-analytical-services/rpackage_training/README.md

 While no sensitive data should be within the package, it is helpful to include non-sensitive data to make the development of functions and package testing easier.
 Where the data are sensitive, fake data should be generated instead.

 Any data included within the package should be in the form of a minimal tidy data set.
-Tidy datasets are easy to manipulate, model and visualise, and have a specfic structure; each variable is a column, each observation a row, and each type of observational unit a table (e.g. if for each offender we measure height and weight, then the observational unit is the offender) such that data corresponding to different types of observational unit (e.g. offenders and offender managers) are stored in separate tables.
+Tidy datasets are easy to manipulate, model and visualise, and have a specific structure; each variable being a column, each observation a row, and each type of observational unit a table such that data corresponding to different types of observational unit (e.g. offenders and offender managers) are stored in separate tables.

 It is beneficial for the data to be within the package as an .RData file which stores the data in a format native to R. Compared with keeping the data in a .csv file it: